alex-ar10/alex-ar10/README.md

 | | | |`M`|`O`|`V`|`I`|`E`|`S`| |
 | | | | | | | |`C`| | |
 | | | | | | | |`H`| | |

-Come back by August 9 to see more!